NullRefExcep/yii2-cms/README.md

 to the require section of your `composer.json` file.

-Run command `php yii module/install cms` to install this module.
+Run command `php yii module/install nullref/yii2-cms` to install this module.
 It will be added to your application config (`@app/config/installed_modules.php`)

 Concept
 -------